nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Cons: This will require more restructuring of the codebase, the location to display health conditions may not be as obvious as well compared to the current display of tags.

+## Adding Attending Doctor

+The proposed implementation of separate `Doctor` object to encapsulate the current attending doctor of a patient.

+The addition of this field will allow staff to quickly filter by attending doctor, or quickly glance at a patient to identify what doctor is in charge of him/her.

+#### Design considerations:

+**Aspect: Implementing a new object to represent conditions:**

+* **Alternative 1 (current choice):** Have the `doctor` field function similar to the `name` field.
+    * Pros: More flexibility, in terms of tagging patients to doctors
+    * Cons: Will have to ensure no ambiguous `doctor` names, e.g., if there are two `doctor`s  named `Ben`, we will have to include their surname to differentiate.

+* **Alternative 2:** Have a separate encapsulation for `doctor` where we record doctors as persons as well, then link each patient to a `doctor`'s nric.
+    * Pros: Less ambiguity, we can navigate to the specific `doctor`.
+    * Cons: This will require more restructuring of the codebase, storing both doctors and patients, which makes the database more messy.

 --------------------------------------------------------------------------------------------------------------------
 <sub>[return to table of contents](#table-of-contents-)</sub>